ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 6. Choose an existing SSH key or create one to securely connect to your {{site.data.keyword.powerSys_notm}}.

 7. Complete the **Boot image** fields as instructed by your organization.
 When you select **Boot image**, the {{site.data.keyword.powerSys_notm}} user interface allows you to select boot images from a set of available stock images or from a custom image in your image catalog.
 Custom images are images that you have imported from IBM COS or created from a PVM instance (VM) capture.
 When you select a stock image, you must also select the storage type (tier) and the storage pool selection.

-    You can select a For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers).
+For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers).

     If you select AIX as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to configure the VM instance for epic workload.
 For more information on epic, see [configuring a VM for EPIC workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).